andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 misogynistic values that create cultures of violence against women.
 Mothers sometimes give their daughters less care than their sons, and mothers-in-law and women brothel managers are often responsible for beating the younger women.
-Many women also agree that depending on the situation, men have the right to beat their wives.
+Many women also agree that in some situations, men have the right to beat their wives.

 Ms. WuDunn and Mr. Kristof press that education is one of the surest ways to help people escape a mindset that subordinates women.
-They recommend supporting [_Campaign for Female Education (CAMFED)_][3]{:target="_blank"}, and the [_Afghan Institute of Learning_][4]{:target="_blank"}.
+They recommend support for [_Campaign for Female Education (CAMFED)_][3]{:target="_blank"}, and the [_Afghan Institute of Learning_][4]{:target="_blank"}.